vignshwarar/AI-Employe/README.md

 ## Install

-Our stack consists of Next.js, Rust, Postgres, MeiliSearch, and Firebase auth for authentication.
+Our stack consists of Next.js, Rust, Postgres, MeiliSearch, and Firebase Auth for authentication.
 Please sign up for a Firebase account and create a project.

+In Firebase, navigate to Project settings -> Service accounts, generate a private key, and save it inside ```firebaseAdmin/cert/dev.json``` if it's for development or prod.json if it's for production.

-Then, ensure you install the dependencies before starting the app.
+After that, make sure you install the dependencies before starting the app.

 - Copy the the .env.sample file to .env.production or .env.development
 - Fill the .env file with your credentials